 Every year, February 4 is observed as World Cancer Day around the world in order to raise awareness about the disease.
-According to independent surveys, around 9.5 million people worldwide were expected to die of cancer in 2018 which means about 26,000 cancer deaths per day.
+According to independent surveys, around 9.5 million people worldwide die of cancer each year which means about 26,000 cancer deaths per day.
 This year, the Union for International Cancer Control (UICC) that organises World Cancer Day, is launching a new three year campaign with the theme “I Am and I Will” calling each one of us for a personal commitment to help fight cancer.

 On the occasion of World Cancer Day, we interviewed Dr. Sandeep Nayak – India’s prominent surgical oncologist (cancer surgeon) and chief of surgical oncology at Fortis Hospital, Bangalore – about the risk factors of this disease, trends and treatment procedures.
 Here’s an excerpt from the interview with our correspondent Odeal D’Souza.

 How has the medical profession evolved in relation to cancer treatment since your student days?

 When we were students over 25 years back, cancer was called a “rare disease” with no effective treatment.
 People hardly knew about the disease and those who knew thought it as a death trap.
 However, now cancer has become a common disease and is no longer a rare disease.
 It is become so common that at least one person in a family is diagnosed with cancer.
 Medical treatments including surgery are so much advanced that we have robotic and laparoscopic surgeries now which are very effective in treating cancer.
 Early detection can aid in cure and hence people need not get scared.
 Also, there is increasing awareness among the educated people, which is also a great welcome change.
 In several places in our country the early diagnosis rates have gone up.

 What made you choose Oncology as your stream of specialisation?